Safety AT BOUNCE

 Development Programs (Freestyle Academy) are available for all levels of ability to help develop skills from learning to jump safely through to specialised skill development and freestyle movement.

-Anyone jumping at BOUNCE is required to wear our grip-socks designed to help maximise grip, safety and general hygiene.
+Anyone jumping at BOUNCE is required to wear our approved grip-socks designed to help maximize grip, to ensure safety and general hygiene.

 There are no age restrictions, but in order to ensure the safety of our bouncers, Junior Jumpers must be able to walk unassisted and must be under 110cms.